stoplightio/spectral-owasp-ruleset/README.md

 spectral lint api/openapi.yaml
 ```

-You should see some output like this, letting you know there are a few more standards you could be using (shoutout to [Standards.REST](https://standards.rest/)):
+You should see some output like this:

 ```
 /Users/phil/src/protect-earth-api/api/openapi.yaml
-  18:7   warning  api-health               Creating a `/health` endpoint is a simple solution for pull-based monitoring and manually checking the status of an API.  paths
+  44:17      warning  owasp:api3:2019-define-error-responses-400:400 response should be defined..
+Missing responses[400]  paths./upload.post.responses
-  18:7   warning  api-home                 Stop forcing all API consumers to visit documentation for basic interactions when the API could do that itself.           paths
+  44:17      warning  owasp:api3:2019-define-error-responses-429:429 response should be defined..
+Missing responses[429]  paths./upload.post.responses
-  36:30  warning  no-unknown-error-format  Every error response SHOULD support either RFC 7807 (https://tools.ietf.org/html/rfc6648) or the JSON:API Error format.   paths./v1/orders.post.responses[401].content.application/json
+  44:17      warning  owasp:api3:2019-define-error-responses-500:500 response should be defined..
+Missing responses[500]  paths./upload.post.responses
-  96:30  warning  no-unknown-error-format  Every error response SHOULD support either RFC 7807 (https://tools.ietf.org/html/rfc6648) or the JSON:API Error format.   paths./v1/orders/{order}.get.responses[401].content.application/json
+ 193:16  information  owasp:api2:2019-protection-global-safe      This operation is not protected by any security scheme.  paths./sites.get.security
- 112:30  warning  no-unknown-error-format  Every error response SHOULD support either RFC 7807 (https://tools.ietf.org/html/rfc6648) or the JSON:API Error format.   paths./v1/orders/{order}.get.responses[404].content.application/json
+ 210:16  information  owasp:api2:2019-protection-global-safe      This operation is not protected by any security scheme.  paths./species.get.security
 ```

 Now you have some things to work on for your API.
-Thankfully these are only warnings, which are not going to [fail continuous integration](https://meta.stoplight.io/docs/spectral/ZG9jOjExNTMyOTAx-continuous-integration) (unless [you want them to](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTg1-spectral-cli#error-results)).
+Thankfully these are only at the `warning` and `information` severity, and that is not going to [fail continuous integration](https://meta.stoplight.io/docs/spectral/ZG9jOjExNTMyOTAx-continuous-integration) (unless [you want them to](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTg1-spectral-cli#error-results)).

-There are [a bunch of other rulesets](https://github.com/stoplightio/spectral-rulesets) you can check out if you feel like making your own API Style Guides, or feel like contributing some new rules here via a pull request.
+There are [a bunch of other rulesets](https://github.com/stoplightio/spectral-rulesets) you can use, or use for inspiration for your own rulesets and API Style Guides.

 ## 🎉 Thanks

 - [Andrzej](https://github.com/jerzyn) - Great rules contributed to the Adidas style guide.
-- [Nauman Ali](https://github.com/naumanali-stoplight) - Creating the `no-global-versioning` rule as part of his excellent [style guide blog post series](https://blog.stoplight.io/consistent-api-urls-with-openapi-and-style-guides).
+- [Roberto Polli](https://github.com/ioggstream) - Created lots of excellent Spectral rules for [API OAS Checker](https://github.com/italia/api-oas-checker/) which aligned with the OWASP API rules.

 ## 📜 License